Gabe-Pankoski/circularQueue/README.md

 An example implementation of a circular queue, along with tests.

-All tests pass, and with 100% coverage.
+All tests pass, with 100% coverage.